In Facebook IPO, bankers seek prestige over fees

 Facebook can easily negotiate a 1 percent fee for the entire group of investment banks that will peddle its shares, Montgomery said, "much to the chagrin of the underwriters."

-Such a low fee is practically unheard of for investment banking deals, apart from the offerings of bailed-out companies General Motors Co, American International Group Inc and Ally Financial Inc, which sold shares held by the U.S. government in the aftermath of the financial crisis.
+Such a low fee is practically unheard of for investment banking deals, apart from the offerings of bailed-out companies General Motors Co (GM.N), American International Group Inc (AIG.N) and Ally Financial Inc GKM.N, which sold shares held by the U.S. government in the aftermath of the financial crisis.

 But Facebook has several advantages that will allow the company to haggle for a lower fee: it will be an easy sell as hoards of investors are keen to jump on the social media trend, and even a 1 percent fee would reap $100 million in revenue for investment banks, sending a lead advisor to the coveted No. 1 spot on IPO league tables.